confluentinc/kafka-connect-hdfs/docs/index.rst

 Start Zookeeper, Kafka and SchemaRegistry is you haven't done so.
 The instructions on how to start these services is available at the Confluent Platform QuickStart.
-You also need to have Hadoop running locally or remotely and makes sure that you know the HDFS url.
-For Hive integration, you need to have Hive installed.
+You also need to have Hadoop running locally or remotely and make sure that you know the HDFS url.
+For Hive integration, you need to have Hive installed and to know the metastore thrift uri.

 This Quickstart assumes that you started the required services with the default config and you should make necessary changes according to the actual configurations used.
+Also, this Quickstart assumes that security is not configured for HDFS and Hive metastore, please make the corresponding configuration changes following `Secure HDFS and Hive Metastore`_ section.

 First, start the Avro console producer::